madeofpendletonwool/PinePods/completed_todos.md

 - [ ] Youtube Subscriptions
 - [ ] Fix refreshing so it handlees youtube subscriptions
+- [ ] Thumbnails for youtube episodes currently are just sections of the video
+- [ ] Validate some more channel adds
 - [ ] Speed up channel add process by only checking recent videos up to 30 days.
-Once we hit one older than 30 stop processing
 - [ ] Container can be ran as host machine user
 - [ ] Nextcloud Sync Fixed
 - [ ] Episode Completion Status is now pushed to Nextcloud/Gpodder